Updated on Dec 6, 2022

 Google Analytics is a tracking tool offered by Google that is frequently used to monitor website access rates and the countries from which users are accessing your site.
 In-depth analyses and visualizations are also provided on the accessed parts, which are often pages from your website.
 This guide will teach you how to integrate that service with your current website.

-You can signup for the service at its official homepage.
+You can sign up for the service at its official homepage.

-The service will be integrated by using a plugin distributed widely free of charge.
-The plugin is called “Google Analytics for WordPress” and you can directly search for it via your WordPress admin area → Plugins → Add New.
+The service will be incorporated utilizing a plugin that is publicly available for free.
+The plugin is called “Site Kit by Google – Analytics, Search Console, AdSense, Speed,” and you can directly search for it via your WordPress Аdmin Аrea → Plugins → Add New.

-Congratulations!
-You have successfully integrated Google Analytics with your website!
+Congratulations, you have successfully integrated Google Analytics with your website!